ankitprs/Ankit-s-Droid/README.md

 ## **How It Works**
 1. **Slack → FastAPI**: User tags the bot in a Slack channel.
 Slack sends an event (JSON) to the FastAPI endpoint `/slack/events`.
-2. **Message Storage**: We store the user message and retrieve the previous 5 messages from the same channel (including the bot’s own replies).
-3. **LLM Call**: We combine those 5 messages + the new question into a prompt and send it to an LLM (OpenAI or Gemini).
+2. **LLM Call**: We combine those 5 messages + the new question into a prompt and send it to an LLM (OpenAI or Gemini).
-4. **Bot Reply**: The LLM returns a context-aware answer, which we post back to the Slack channel as the bot.
+3. **Bot Reply**: The LLM returns a context-aware answer, which we post back to the Slack channel as the bot.